How to Add Background and Overlay Foreground on PDFs in Java

 pdf.addBackgroundPdf(background2, 0, PageSelection.lastPage());

-// Apply to middle section (excluding first and last pages)
+// Apply foreground to all pages except the first and last

 if (pdf.getPageCount() > 2) {